-GOVERNOR’S OFFICE NEWS RELEASE: State announces details of Japan Airlines’ new daily, non-stop service to KonaPosted on May 31, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: State announces details of Japan Airlines’ new daily, non-stop service to KonaPosted on May 31, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 New flights expected to bring in nearly $10 M in annual tax revenue